 Making allergy free pancakes is a weekend ritual at our house.
-As long as I'm going to the work of putting all of the ingredients into the bowl, I usually just double the recipe and freeze the leftovers for breakfasts throughout the week.
+As long as you’re going to the work of putting all of the ingredients into the bowl, why not double the recipe and freeze the leftovers?
+Breakfast for the week is served!

-1) Combine the rice flours, potato starch, potato milk powder, tapioca starch, sugar, baking powder, baking soda, salt and xanthan gum in a medium sized mixing bowl.
+Combine the flour, sugar, baking powder, baking soda, and salt in a medium sized mixing bowl.
 In a small bowl, whisk the Ener-G Foods Egg Replacer and warm water together until fluffy.
-Add egg replacer and water mixture, canola oil and water to the flour mixture.
+Add egg replacer and water mixture, 2 tablespoons canola oil, and rice milk to the flour mixture.
 Mix well.

-2) Heat canola oil on a griddle or skillet over medium heat.
+Heat canola oil on a griddle or skillet over medium-low heat.
 Pour batter onto griddle and cook until bubbles stop forming and edges become firm.
 Flip pancake and cook for a couple of minutes longer.
 Remove from griddle.
 Repeat until batter is gone.

 Nutrition Facts: Serving size: 1 pancake, calories: 113, total fat: 3 grams, saturated fat: 0 g, cholesterol: 0 mg, sodium: 340 mg, total carbs: 21, fiber: 1 g, sugar: 5 g, protein: 2 g